artndev/artndev-blog-backend/README.md

 ## Configure Environmental Variables

-Open the _.env_ file located in the root directory and fill in the required environmental variables:
+Open the _.env.local_ file located in the root directory and fill in the required environmental variables:

 ```env
 # IP of admin (other IPs will be blacklisted)